aiman-saeed/conduit/README.md

 2. $client: npm start

-Functionality is referenced from https://github.com/gothinkster/react-redux-realworld-example-app
+Functionality and requirements are referenced from https://github.com/gothinkster/react-redux-realworld-example-app